SteveCaruso/idmx-225-gitignore-template/README.md

 # Project Title

-This is the About Me Web page dedicated to my artworks and myself.
-This project goes through my art portfolio and talks a little bit about me.
-The project also is a representation of my HTML and CSS skills.
+This is the About Me Web page dedicated to my artwork and myself.
+In this project, you can find different sections of my bio, gallery, and contact me form.
+There are images of my artwork that I created, and there are small bios of myself.
+The project is also a representation of my HTML and CSS skills.
+This project really highlights my new skills that I obtained by working with professors in IDMX class and outside class.
+You can clearly see lots of complicated designs that are made by me, and I am very happy to deliver this final project to the public.
 ## Authors

 - [@giozeikidze](https://github.com/giozeikidze)